 Skyler is smart and does really well in school with supports in Math and Written Language, usually earning A's and B's.
-Skyler especially enjoys writing poetry which has provided a therapeutic release for his feelings of sadness and anxiety.
+Skyler especially enjoys writing poetry which has provided him with an important therapeutic outlet.

 An avid baseball player who enjoys playing other sports, too, he has fun skateboarding and riding his bike.
-Of course, he wouldn't be a teenager if he didn't enjoy playing video games.
+And of course, he wouldn't be a teenager if he didn't enjoy playing video games.

-Skyler is generally a friendly boy, and while he tends to get along with others, he's working on social skills building so that he can enjoy more positive relationships and social interactions.
+Skyler is generally a friendly boy, and while he tends to get along with others, he has been improving his social skills so that he can enjoy more positive relationships and social interactions.

 Skyler truly wants to be adopted and has given thought to what he would like in a family.
-He wants an alcohol and smoke free home where sports activities are important, he can earn an allowance, and he can have his own room.
-While he emphasizes that he wants his adoptive parent(s) to talk and not yell, Skyler is working on this same issue himself.
+He wants an alcohol and smoke free home where sports activities are important.
+He also prefers a place where he can earn an allowance and he can have his own room.
 Having parents who are positive role models for good listening and good communication skills could give Skyler an huge boost forward.

 Being willing to participate with Skyler in counseling during his transition into his adoptive home will be a meaningful way for his adoptive folks to show their love and commitment.
 It will also show that they value using such resources to help family members deal with past hurts and move forward in healthy ways behaviorally and emotionally.

 Skyler's social worker wants to hear from couples and from single moms and single dads who have strong support from family, friends, and community resources.
+Also, having a good repertoire of behavioral tools and strategies for parenting will serve his adoptive parents well!
 Structure, consistency, clear rules, expectations, limits, and natural and logical consequences will all be important in helping Skyler be successful.

 |Click to view|